funkybob/django-nap/docs/tutorial/mapper.rst

 -------------------

 So a quick recap of what we've done before we move on.
-We've created a `List` database model and a `ModelDataMapper` that maps our Python models to JSON and vice-versa.
+We've created a `List` database model and a `ModelMapper` that maps our Python models to JSON and vice-versa.
 We've created a ListListView, which handles both GETing all our List instances in the database and POSTing new instances to our database.
 We've also then mapped our /api/list/ url to that view which allows external clients